Antique Writing Desks for Sale UK

 Writing Surface & Leather

-Most antique desks have a leather or baize writing surface — check its condition carefully.
+Most antique desks have a leather or baize writing surface - check its condition carefully.
 Original leather, even worn, adds character and value.
 Replaced leather is perfectly acceptable and often necessary for practical use.
-We always note the condition of the writing surface in our listings and can recommend specialist restorers.
+We always note the condition of the writing surface in our listings.

 Fitted Interior